opendatasoft/ods-documentation-explore-api/source/includes/v1/query_language_and_geo_filtering.md

 film_box_office > 10000 AND film_date < 1965
 ```

-**For the record search APIs**, the list of available fields depend on the schema of the dataset.
+For the record search API, the list of available fields depends on the schema of the dataset.
 To fetch the list of
 available fields for a given dataset, you may use the search dataset or lookup dataset APIs.

 Multiple operator fields can be used between the field name and the query: